-This is a list of all Graduate College nondepartmental courses.
-For more information, see Graduate College.
+This is a list of courses with the subject code GRAD.
+For more information, see Graduate College in the catalog.

 Requirements: master's degree candidate.

 Requirements: doctoral degree candidate who has passed comprehensive examinations.

 Requirements: doctoral degree candidate in final session of enrollment.

 Preparation for college teaching; for graduate students planning to teach.
 Same as PSQF:6217.

 Seminar that supports graduate students in bringing written work to publishable form; analysis of target journals' audiences, interests, and citation politics; submission and the publication process; response to reader reports and criticism; best writing and research practices; discussion of knowledge cultures and discourses in disciplines and the contemporary academy.
 Same as AMST:6300, GWSS:6300, RHET:6330.

 Investigation of and reflection on digital scholarly collaboration, production, and promotion.
 Same as ULIB:6313.

 Independent study for students working toward their public digital humanities certificate.